 What information must be included?

 Detailed reports documenting energy use and all associated emissions relating to gas, electricity, and transport.
-Reports must also include an emission intensity ratio and efficiency action plans to identify progress.
+Reports must also include an emission intensity ratio and efficiency action plans to identify progress made towards emission reduction.

 How can we help?